Don't Pack It Like This

 - Ship gearboxes and pumps in separate boxes to avoid damage to your pump.
 The heavy gearbox can damage pump reservoirs.
 Pump pulleys can be easily damaged in shipping so pack them accordingly.

-- Bag components in heavy duty plastic bags and seal.
+- Bag components in heavy plastic bags and seal.
 Place in a strong cardboard box with appropriate padding.
 (Scroll down for some "box-in-a-box" packaging recommendations and photos.)

 - Click the box below for a printable form to fill out and include with your components.